MAAP-Project/maap-documentation/docs/source/searching.rst

   pprint(f'Got {len(results)} results')

-1. If the dataset is in MAAP STAC, you will need to use [`pystac_client`](https://pystac-client.readthedocs.io/en/stable/) or any http library you prefer to call the API endpoints directly.
+1. If the dataset is in MAAP STAC, you will need to use pystac_client (https://pystac-client.readthedocs.io/en/stable/) or a http library, if you prefer, to call the STAC HTTP API endpoints directly.

 This code discovers granules from the ``Landsat 8 Operational Land Imager (OLI) Surface Reflectance Analysis Ready Data (ARD) V1, Peru and Equatorial Western Africa, April 2013-January 2020``.